Blockstream/Jade/docs/index.rst

         }
     }

+* NOTE: The first reply is not sent until the user has explicitly confirmed signing on the hw.

-The reply is then sent immediately.
+After user confirmation, the corresponding sign_tx_ae_get_signature_reply_ is then sent immediately.
+This differs from the legacy flow where all signature requests must be sent first and then all signature replies are returned.

 .. _sign_tx_ae_get_signature_reply:

 get_signature reply (sign_tx)
 -----------------------------

+Contains the generated signature for an input, if any.

 .. code-block:: cbor